On the Minds of Investors

 An American colleague joined me on a call recently and was perplexed by the fact that I was talking about Brexit.
 “Isn’t Brexit done?”, he asked me.
 Alas, no. While the UK did officially leave the EU on 31 January, for the economy nothing actually changed since the UK entered into an 11-month period of transition.
 During this period, the UK and EU were supposed to agree on a future trade arrangement to commence on 1 January 2021.
-The clock is well and truly ticking.

 Trading on WTO terms has been used synonymously with ‘hard Brexit’.
 What exactly does that mean?
 The short answer is potential tariffs, more customs paperwork for businesses that trade with the EU and potentially the need for the UK to be removed from EU supply chains if regulatory conformity cannot be guaranteed.
 It is these non-tariff barriers that we would expect to have the most economic impact.
 There could also be significant ramifications for financial firms since the UK would lose its passporting rights – its ability to serve EU clients from the UK.
 Advocates for a hard Brexit argue that a clean break would allow the UK more flexibility in negotiating future trade deals with other trading partners, although any benefit from these agreements would still only be seen once these trade deals had been implemented, which is often a lengthy process.

 What will happen and what will be the implications for markets?
 In our view, the announcement of a comprehensive FTA might see sterling rise to 1.45 against the US dollar.
 By contrast, in a no-trade deal scenario we see sterling closer to 1.10 against the dollar.
 Much weaker sterling would partially help the UK to cope with new trade frictions.